Highlights from the Raygun and AWS tech leaders' panel: Closing the gap between code and customerPosted Jul 4, 2019 | 6 min. (1162 words)

-The next stop for the tour is Wellington, followed by Sydney, Melbourne, Seattle, Portland and San Francisco.
+The next stop for the tour is Seattle, then Portland and San Francisco.
 Intrigued?
 Good news!
 Be the first to know by expressing your interest here.

 “How much of our time are we spending on building new features versus tending to and improving what we have, versus making sure we’re investing enough to add the capabilities that teams need to scale, grow and deliver things with high quality?”
 Asks Josh Robb, SVP Product and Engineering at Pushpay, to over 60 tech leaders last week in Auckland.